ecorkran/blog/tasks.md

 X 4.6.
 Add hover effects that match existing cards

 5. Update Layout
-5.1.
+X 5.1.
 Update the first row to remain the same
-5.2.
-Set the first card in the second row to be a tall card 5.3.
+X 5.2.
+Set the first card in the second row to be a tall card X 5.3.
 Set all cards in the second column to be wide cards

+6. Add non-blog content-based cards
+X 6.1 Update ContactCard based on BentoCard
+X 6.2 Contact card uses content from contact.md
+X 6.3 Create an About Card based on TallCard
+X 6.4 About card uses content from About.md

+7. Update Layout
+- 7.1 First card is contact card (REMOVED)
+X 7.2 First card is first blog post (wide)
+X 7.3 Second card is about card (tall)
+X 7.4 Third card is second blog post (wide)
+X 7.5 Fourth card is third blog post (wide)
+X 7.6 Fifth card is fourth blog post (wide)

 Special Directive: Ignore all tasks below this point:
 4. Update Styling